India is one of the cheapest countries I’ve ever travelled to.

 Agra: I stayed in a private room in a gorgeous homestay in Agra for $28 a night.
 It was within walking distance to the Taj Mahal and the lovely family who owns it had so much helpful advice for making the most of our short stay in the city.
 The rooms were bright, clean, and airy, and the grounds were full of lush plants.
 The owners also helped us arrange a driver from Agra to Jaipur via Fatehpur Sikri and Abhaneri to ensure we wouldn’t get ripped off.
 I definitely recommend staying here while you’re in town.

 Jaipur: I opted for this private room in a quiet location at a cost of $24 a night.
 There were fantastic breakfasts up for grabs, the hotel was next to some great restaurants, and the owner was so helpful in the loveliest kind of way.
 The guesthouse is built right up against a fort, which made for a particularly cool location.
 I didn’t like the more touristy parts of Jaipur, so staying in a more local neighbourhood made our experience so much more enjoyable.

-Bundi: I knew I wanted to stay in a haveli at least once in Rajasthan, so when I spotted this one at a cost of $41 a night, I was sold.
+Bundi: I loved our accommodation in Bundi!
+We booked at this homestay at a cost of $19 a night, I was sold.
 We had a beautiful room with an incredible view over the fort and palace.
-The staff were friendly and it was in a perfect location.
-This was probably my least favourite accommodation from the trip, but Bundi is home to uniformly terrible accommodation.
-This is easily the best of a bad bunch — at least, based on reviews alone.
-And I honestly didn’t find it to be bad — I loved it, but it was just very overpriced.
+The owners were so welcoming and it was in a perfect location.
+Bundi is home to uniformly terrible accommodation, so this homestay is basically the only decent place in town.
+And the homemade dinners?
+Phenomenal!